RUSH OFFENSE vs. NEBRASKA RUSH DEFENSE

 PASS DEFENSE vs. NEBRASKA PASS OFFENSE

-- Nebraska players from the State of Michigan include: DT Ru’Quan Buckley (Godwin Heights), LB Chris Kolarevic (Traverse City St. Francis), LS Camden Witucki (Grand Blanc)
+- Players from the state of Michigan include: DT Ru’Quan Buckley (Wyoming Godwin Heights) and LS Camden Witucki (Grand Blanc)

 You need to login in order to vote